 In the coming months, Sisense and Google Cloud will continue seeking out opportunities to jointly invest in expanding our integrated product capabilities.
 Building on the existing, certified live Sisense connector for BigQuery, in the next few months Sisense plans to launch a Google Analytics connector specifically for Sisense for Cloud Data Teams and a connector to Google Cloud’s BI Engine.

 The future is bright.
 Working in an ecosystem and industry where instead of competition, collaboration and innovation are the norm, is both exciting and invigorating.
 The future of our partnership and the potential of moving towards the cloud is vastly more important now than even a few months ago.
 As companies continue to seek flexibility, insights, and use data to inform key changes, it’s these sorts of advancements that will help disrupt industries and stay on the cusp of innovation.

-Guy Levy-Yurista, PhD is the Chief Strategy Officer at Sisense, and an executive leader and entrepreneur with over 25 years of experience in Fortune 500, startup, and venture capital environments.
+Former Sisenser Guy Levy-Yurista, PhD was the Chief Strategy Officer at Sisense, and an executive leader and entrepreneur with over 25 years of experience in Fortune 500, startup, and venture capital environments.
 Guy specializes in commercializing advanced technologies in dynamic market environments.
 He holds in-depth knowledge of analytics, social media, mobile, telecommunications, cyber-security, and optical technologies.
 As a thought leader and sought after speaker he is a contributing author to multiple media outlets and keynote speaker at a variety of industry and investor conferences.